 The waiver of premium rider is one of the most common riders.
 This rider states that if the policyholder becomes completely disabled and can no longer work, their premium payments will be covered for the remainder of the policy or the person’s life.
 This rider helps to prevent a lapse in coverage if a person is no longer able to make premium payments.

 Many people purchase long-term care insurance to cover their nursing home or in-home care costs later in life.
 People can buy a long-term care insurance rider instead to help cover some or all of a policyholder’s long-term care costs.

 Life insurance options can be confusing with numerous terms some people aren’t familiar with and many types of riders to choose from.
 Among the riders that are available are ones that ensure people can purchase more life insurance later, help disburse their death benefit incrementally to better benefit their families, help make future premium payments or ensure that beneficiaries receive financial assistance long after your passing.
 Overall, life insurance riders can customize policies to better fit policyholders’ needs and are therefore a good idea to consider.

 Insurance Planning Tips

 - Your selection of a life insurance policy can have lasting effects on your overall finances, especially once you retire.
 If you’re unsure of which policy to go with or which riders might make sense, a financial advisor can help.
-SmartAsset’s free matching tool can make finding an advisor easy, as it pairs you with as many as three local advisors depending on your needs.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.